jspecht3/terminal-tutorial/README.md

 > This is a new line.
 ```

+By adding the extra line to `copy.txt`, `diff` now gives us an output.
 With `diff`, we see two outputs.
 The first output tells us how the files need to be changed in order for each to be the same.
 In this case, `4a5` means the fourth line of `example.txt` needs to have the fifth line of `copy.txt` added after to have both files be the same.
 We also see what text is different between the two in the second line of the output.

-`diff` uses the first file as the file to compare against.
-We are asking the shell "How do we change the first file so it matches the second file?"
-With this, we would expect the opposite when switching the order of the files.
 ```
 $ diff copy.txt example.txt
 5d4